frederic3476/animation/README.md

 `myComputerName$:ES6-webpack-starter myUserName$`  (mac example)

 Now run `npm install` to install dependencies.
-When completed, you can now run several commands to initialize webpack:
+When completed, you can run several commands to initialize webpack:

 - `npm start` will start the live-reload dev server.
 - `npm run build` will build the site for development use.
 By default site are output in the `dist/` folder